 Chocolate Chip Cookies are pretty popular round here.
 I have always loved to make my Old Fashioned Chocolate Chip Cookies which you drop on to the baking sheet by teaspoons.
 However, several years ago, I decided I needed to make a slice and bake chocolate chip cookie dough that I could keep on hand in the fridge or freezer.

-I wanted to develop a dough that had a good texture and would slice and bake like the ones the Pillsbury Dough Boy makes – except I wanted to be sure that my recipe contained all wholesome, pronounceable ingredients!
-I also wanted to ensure that the cookies baked from frozen taste just as good those cooked from a chilled temperature.
+I wanted to make a dough that had a good texture and would slice and bake like the ones the Pillsbury Dough Boy makes – except I wanted to be sure that my recipe contained all wholesome, pronounceable ingredients!

 Slice and Bake Chocolate Chip Cookie Variations

-My Slice and Bake Chocolate Chip cookies also offer so much scope for variation.
-You can substitute white chocolate chips, butterscotch chips, peanut butter chips or peanut butter and chocolate chips – for the chocolate chips.
+My Slice and Bake Chocolate Chip cookies also offer lots of scope for variation.
+Instead of chocolate chips, you can substitute white chocolate chips, butterscotch chips, peanut butter chips or peanut butter and chocolate chips.
 Or use ½ cup any flavour chips and ½ cup finely chopped nuts instead (white chocolate chips and macadamia nuts make a fabulous combination).

 Slice and Bake Chocolate Chip Cookies Printable Recipe

 - 2 eggs, at room temperature

 - 2 teaspoons vanilla

 - 2¾ cups all purpose (plain) flour plus a bit more for rolling the dough into logs

 - ½ teaspoon baking soda (bicarbonate of soda)